Sublime San Juan Islands

 Spirit your worries away at Roche Harbor Resort’s Afterglow Spa.
 A San Juan Stone Massage can warm your body, loosen your muscles, and promote deep relaxation.
 Sink into one of the spa’s mineral-infused tubs, and take a moment to clear your mind in the sauna.

 Roche Harbor’s waterfront location.
 Inhale the scent of the nearby cedar forest as you stroll and shop.
 Stores have everything from locally inspired clothing and housewares to original gifts you won’t likely find back home.
-The Company Store market has all variety of food and a notable wine and beer offering.
+The Company Store market has a variety of food and a notable wine and beer offering.
 Look for artist booth pop-ups with works by local artists.

 Tip: San Juan Islands Sculpture Park is nearby, with over 150 creations amid its 20 acres and five trails (including access to Westcott Bay’s shoreline).
 Spend time at interactive spots like The Starfish Project— a sandy area for creating your own art using found objects such as shells and driftwood.

 It doesn’t get much more down to earth than Earthbox Inn & Spa.
 This renovated motor inn features a heated indoor pool and on-site spa and is super dog friendly.
 In fact, much of the San Juan Islands is dog friendly, with everything from dog daycare to beautiful beaches for your four-legged pal to enjoy with you.
 There’s a dog bowl outside most stores in Friday Harbor and plenty of patio dining spots that allow dogs.
-Earthbox Inn’s location just a few blocks from downtown and the Friday Harbor ferry landing makes exploring easy.
+Earthbox Inn’s location is just a few blocks from downtown and the Friday Harbor ferry landing makes exploring easy.
 The Inn can also provide lots of great info on anything from best hikes to galleries and cultural sites.

 Afterglow Spa photo by Charles Peterson; Roche Harbor photo by Jack Riley; Earthbox Spa photos by Sara Parsons; Sculpture Park photo by Mio Monasch.